The fantastic; Review

 Our amazing mum-to-be panellist, Emma is 5 months pregnant with baby number 2 and is an active outdoors person, who pre-pregnancy could be found on the football field with a local women’s football team.
 Emma loves dog walking and being outdoors.

-The Mother and Nature maternity coat is perfect for cold winter days
+The Mother and Nature maternity raisin jacket is perfect for cold winter days

-The waterproof maternity jacket has both internal and external unique side panel features, enabling the jacket to be sized throughout pregnancy.
+The waterproof maternity jacket has both internal and external unique side panel features.
+This enables the jacket to be sized throughout pregnancy.
 With discreet side zips, the coat looks like a normal outdoors waterproof when in post-pregnancy position.
 There is a pull coat at the bottom to keep in heat and avoid any drafts up through the coat keeping both mum and baby snug and cosy.
-The other jacket has sealed seams and a thick outer shell making it completely water and windproof – just what you need for cold wet outdoor pursuits.
+The other jacket has sealed seams and a thick outer shell making it completely water and windproof.
+Just what you need for cold wet outdoor pursuits.

 The other material is breathable and with a mesh lining, it allows free flow of air keeping you cool and dry.
 The hood tucks neatly away when not in use and is easily accessible when needed, it has a drawstring, so it can be pulled tightly in colder wet weather and a handy Velcro fastening to bee it secure.
 The sleeves also benefit from Velcro fastening.
 The jacket comes in 3 attractive colours with size options from 10 to 16.